nylaivy/UFOs/README.md

 ![screenshot4](images/screenshot4.png)

 ## Summary
 One drawback of this webpage design is that once you filter the data there is no way to go back to the unfiltered data without refreshing the page.
 I would recommend implementing this change by maybe adding a button to reset filters.
-I would also reccommend expanding on data from other dates and countries (all of the data is from 2010 and the only country is the US.
+I would also reccommend expanding data to include a larger variety of dates and countries (all of the data is from 2010 and the only country is the US.